prismios/PrismLite/README.md

 ---

+## ⚠️ Warning

+This app does NOT work when sideloaded with an **enterprise** certificate.
+If sideloaded with a developer certificate, ensure "App Groups" are enabled/it works with widgets.
+If sideloaded with an enterprise certificate, widgets will appear blank.

+---

 ## ✨ What is PrismLite?

 *This is a STRIPPED DOWN and BAREBONES version of Prism Full.
 It features bugs and could use some polish.
 This is moreso a proof-of-concept than a final product.